Impact

 Affected Systems

-Affected products include Microsoft Windows 11 versions 23H2, 24H2, 25H2, and 26H1 as well as Windows Server 2022 and Windows Server 2025 (Server Core).
-The vulnerability spans both x64 and arm64 architectures as documented in the update guide.
+The vulnerability affects Microsoft Windows 11 versions 23H2, 24H2, 25H2, and 26H1, as well as Windows Server 2022 and Windows Server 2025 (including the Server Core edition).
+Both x64 and arm64 architectures are impacted, as reflected in the Microsoft update guide.

 Risk and Exploitability

-The CVSS score of 9.8 marks this flaw as critical.
-EPSS is not available, so exploitation likelihood cannot be quantified, and the vulnerability is not listed in the CISA KEV catalog, indicating no publicly known exploit yet.
-Attackers would need to send crafted network traffic to reach the vulnerable kernel entry point, making the vulnerability an attractive target for remote exploitation.
+With a CVSS score of 9.8 this flaw is classified as critical, and its EPSS score of 15% indicates a relatively high likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, meaning no publicly known exploits are documented yet.
+Attackers would need to craft network packets that contain the precise payload to reach the vulnerable kernel entry point, making it a suitable target for remote exploitation.

 OpenCVE Enrichment